Xceptance/xlt-jmeter-suite/README.md

 * XPath2 Assertions

 ## Limitations
 By design, the load test config is not read from the JMeter file.
-This has to be done the classical way.
+This has to be done the classical way via property file.
+Think times and load will be controlled by XTC.

 It is strictly recommended to only have one active thread group per scenario (`.jmx` file).
 Since this will be directly visible in the report later.
-Multiple thread groups, in one `.jmx` file, will be listed as action at the moment.
+Multiple thread groups, in one `.jmx` file, will be listed as actions.